getredash/website/website/_kb/user-guide/visualizations/formatting-numbers.md

 toc: true
 ---

-In several Redash visualizationsyou can control how the numbers are formatted.
+In several Redash visualizations you can control how the numbers are formatted.
 You control the format by suppplying a format string.
 Below you can find examples for the various format options.

 ## Numbers